 In short, Einstein was right when he said “The problems of the world do not exist because of the evil people, but because of the good people who do nothing about them.”
 Unite empowers you to do something in 30 seconds: sign a pledge to support the idea of a Global Bill of Rights: sign the pledge

 And once you support the idea of a Global Bill of Rights, help write the rules for those who govern.
-It's simple really.
+It’s simple really.
 Think about the rights you want and look at the draft list that Unite provides.
-If you don't like what's there, or have something to add, tell us -- it's easy to make a comment.
+If you don’t like what’s there, or have something to add, tell us — it’s easy to make a comment.
 Please click under any article in the Global Bill of Rights using the comment link.
 We need your help.
 Please make a suggestion, or if you have an idea.
 We need you!

 It’s a myth that the best we can do is to spend two trillion dollars a year either to wage war, or to prepare to wage war.
 As Malcolm Gladwell, the author, recently wrote “Our world can be much richer than the one we have settled for.”

 While it may seem daunting, we do not need to come up with some new brilliant idea to make this breakthrough — the path has been broken before us.
 Thomas Jefferson wrote in 1787: “A Bill of Rights is what the people are entitled to against every government on Earth, and what no just government should refuse.”
 Unite’s mission is to use new technology such as social networking to spread this idea, and to provide a plan so that the idea can be implemented in all countries.

 Fortunately, the path to a plan has already been broken.
 When Rene Cassin, the brilliant French lawyer, judge and war hero won the Nobel Peace Prize for the work he did on the European Convention on Human Rights, he simply told the Nobel Committee “It works.”